sgchun/nps/README.md

 chr1	832318	G	A	0.2797	0.4102	0.002304
 chr1	836924	G	A	0.7958	0.6591	-0.001374
 ```
 2. **Training genotypes in QCTOOL dosage format.** Genotype data have to be prepared in the dosage format.
-NPS requires that all markers in this file to overlap with GWAS summary statitics.
+NPS requires that all markers in this file overlap with GWAS summary statitics.
 We recommend to remove InDels, tri-allelic SNPs, rare variants with MAF < 5%, markers with any QC issue, and markers that are not found in the GWAS summary statistics.
 Markers with very different allele frequencies between GWAS and training cohort should be also discarded.
 NPS does not allow duplicated SNPs in the dosage file.
 Genotype data needs to be split by chromosomes for parallelization, and each file should be named as "chrom*N*.*CohortName*.dosage.gz."
 NPS matches SNPs using the combination of chromosome, position and alleles on the assumed forward strand (+) and does not rely on `SNPID` or `rsid`.
 NPS expects `alleleA` to match `ref` allele and `alleleB` to match `alt` allele in the GWAS summary statistics.
 The allelic dosage counts the genetic dosage of `alleleB`.
+Markers has to be sorted by `position`.
 [QCTOOL](https://www.well.ox.ac.uk/~gav/qctool/) can be used to generate the dosage files.
 ```
 chromosome SNPID rsid position alleleA alleleB trainI2 trainI3 trainI39 trainI41 trainI58
 01 1_676118:676118:G:A 1_676118:676118:G:A 676118 G A 0 0 0 0 0